Girl dies of Covid on day she was due to get vaccine

 “But because she tested positive on Saturday she was isolating.
 When her isolation period was over she was going to get it.
 The day that she passed away was the day that she would have had it done.”

-A number of teenagers in England have died after testing positive for Covid.
+It is rare to die of Covid if you are under 18 and have no underlying health conditions, but a a few teenagers in England have died after testing positive for Covid.

 Ismail Mohamed Abdulwahab, from Brixton in south London, died aged 13 in March last year after testing positive for the virus.
 In February, a 16-year-old with no underlying conditions was recorded to have died from the virus.

 Join our new commenting forum